Vitols999/QMS-WIKI/DocDataSearch.md

 ![Search edit field in workspace](images/DocAdvSearch/SearchEditField.png  "Search edit field in workspace")

 Clicking the setup wheel at the left border of the edit field opens a context menu.
-Here, name-only resp. complete-text search can be selected and it can be selected if the search is case-sensitive or not.
+Here, name-only resp. complete-text search can be selected and it can be selected, if the search is case-sensitive or not.

 At the right border of the edit field appears either a filter symbol (if edit field is empty) or an icon with a cross (if there is some text in the edit field).
 Click the cross to clear the complete edit field.

 Clicking the question mark near the right border of the edit field opens a help window that describes the structure of queries for an extended search.

 For the **name-only** and the **complete-text search** set the proper option in the setup context menu and then start typing the text string you are searching for.
 After typing some character the workspace opens those projects that have GIS objects satisfying the search criterion (the typed text is a substring of the name or the complete text).
 All other GIS objects are not visible anymore in the workspace.
-Only all project headers remain visible. *Remember:* The search is done for GIS objects and not for text in the enclosing projects!
+Only the project headers remain visible. *Remember:* The search is done for GIS objects and not for text in the enclosing projects!

 Here is an example for a case-insensitive complete-text search: